Don’t Let A Faulty Heater Leave You In The Cold.

 To that end, before selecting a water heater, you will need to determine the amount of hot water your family uses.
-You can do this by taking the total number of people living in your residence and add 1 to that number.
+You can do this by taking the number of people living in your residence and adding 1 to that number.
 Then take that sum and multiply it by 12.
-The result is the first-hour rating or the amount of hot water in gallons that a water heater should be able to make during the first hour that a faucet is open.
+The result is the first-hour rating or the amount of hot water in gallons that a water heater should make during the first hour that a faucet is open.

 A tankless(or on-demand) water heater is rated based on the gallons per minute (GPM) that flow from a single faucet.
-Determine the number of hot water faucets that typically operate simultaneously in your household, and multiply this number by three, the average GPM flow rate of a tap.
+So, first, determine the number of hot water faucets that typically operate simultaneously in your household, and multiply this number by three, the average GPM flow rate of a tap.
 The result is the heating capacity rating of a tankless unit.